 Joanna Penn, author, started TheCreativePenn.com to help authors write, publish, and market their books.
 She’s got a ton of good advice about self-publishing; how to market your book; and how to make a living from your writing.
 Joanna is a bestselling author who writes under the name J.F.
 Penn and an award-winning entrepreneur, podcaster, and YouTuber.

 RookieWritersSolutions.com by Robin Murphy (author, traveler, and speaker) helps indie authors keep up to date on social media trends and indie publishing news.
 Robin also posts writing prompts and thoughtful pieces on writing and publishing books.
-Check out articles like “Virtual Book/Blog Tours” and his author interviews (with, for example, authors like Jacquelyn Wiles) for an extra dash of motivation.
+Check out articles like “Virtual Book/Blog Tours” and her author interviews (with, for example, authors like Jacquelyn Wiles) for an extra dash of motivation.

 For Making a Living